Mirantis/mcc-on-equinix-terraform-templates/README.md

    kubectl --kubeconfig kubeconfig.yaml get machines -o yaml | grep privateIp
    ```

 8. Optional.
+If the seed node was used for deployment, you may delete it
-Delete the bootstrap node after a successful Container Cloud
+   after a successful Container Cloud management/regional bootstrap.
+Keep
-   management/regional bootstrap.
-Keep `vlans_amount` as is but set
+   `vlans_amount` as is but set `deploy_seed` to `false` for the related
-   `deploy_seed` to `false` for the related `metro` in `terraform.tfvars`:
+   `metro` in `terraform.tfvars`:

    ```bash
    terraform plan